Sukhendu2002/gutenberg/docs/reference-guides/block-api/block-variations.md

 Note that variations registered through PHP will be merged with any variations registered through JavaScript using `registerBlockVariation()`.

+<div class="callout callout-info">Check the <a href="https://developer.wordpress.org/news/2024/03/how-to-register-block-variations-with-php/">How to register block variations with PHP</a> blog post for more info about this</div>

 ## Removing a block variation

 Block variations can also be easily removed.
 To do so, use `wp.blocks.unregisterBlockVariation()`.
 This function accepts the name of the block and the `name` of the variation that should be unregistered.